-The final, almost-three-hour-long session of Singapore Parenting Congress 2016 was a bonanza of child-rearing advice and tips from the panel of parents and experts.
-Hosted by 938LIVE’s Susan Ng, the dialogue was attended by:
+Hosted by 938LIVE’s Susan Ng, a three-hour-long session at Singapore Parenting Congress 2016 was a bonanza of child-rearing advice and tips from the panel of parents and experts.
+The dialogue was attended by:

 Peter Lim, parent of Ethan, 5, one of the children featured in Channel NewsAsia’s Don’t Kid Around.

 Dr Khoo Kim Choo, Adjunct Associate Professor at the National University of Singapore, who teaches at SIM University.

 Esther Lai, counsellor with Touch Community Services and popular marriage prep speaker

 Jeff Cheong, member of the Families for Life Council and Media Literacy Council